Miami: Public transportation

-The Miami Intermodal Center is a massive transportation hub servicing Metrorail, Amtrak, Tri-Rail, Metrobus, Greyhound Lines, taxis, rental cars, MIA Mover, private automobiles, bicycles and pedestrians adjacent to Miami International Airport.
+The Miami Intermodal Center is a massive transportation hub servicing Metrorail, Amtrak, Tri-Rail, Brightline, Metrobus, Greyhound Lines, taxis, rental cars, MIA Mover, private automobiles, bicycles and pedestrians adjacent to Miami International Airport.
 Miami Intermodal Center was completed in 2010, and is serving about 150,000 commuters and travelers in the Miami area.
 Phase I of MiamiCentral Station was completed in 2012, and the Tri-Rail part of Phase II was completed in 2015, but the construction of the Amtrak part remains delayed.

 Two new light rail systems, Baylink and the Miami Streetcar, have been proposed and are currently in the planning stage.
 BayLink would connect Downtown with South Beach, and the Miami Streetcar would connect Downtown with Midtown.

 Miami is the southern terminus of Amtrak's Atlantic Coast services, running two lines, the Silver Meteor and the Silver Star, both terminating in New York City.
 The Miami Amtrak Station is located in the suburb of Hialeah near the Tri-Rail/Metrorail Station on NW 79 St and NW 38 Ave.
 Current construction of the Miami Central Station will move all Amtrak operations from its current out-of-the-way location to a centralized location with Metrorail, MIA Mover, Tri-Rail, Miami International Airport, and the Miami Intermodal Center all within the same station closer to Downtown.
 The station was expected to be completed by 2012, but experienced several delays and was later expected to be completed in late 2014, again pushed back to early 2015.

 Airports

 Miami International Airport serves as the primary international airport of the Greater Miami Area.
 One of the busiest international airports in the world because of its centric location, Miami International Airport caters to over 45 million passengers a year.
 The airport is a major hub and the largest international gateway for American Airlines.

-Miami International is the second busiest airport by passenger traffic in Florida, the United States' third-largest international port of entry for foreign air passengers behind New York's John F. Kennedy International Airport and Los Angeles International Airport.
+Miami International is the second busiest airport by passenger traffic in Florida, the United States' third-largest international port of entry for foreign air passengers, behind New York's John F. Kennedy International Airport and Los Angeles International Airport.
 The airport's extensive international route network includes non-stop flights to over seventy international cities in North and South America, Europe, Africa, Asia, and the Middle East.

-Alternatively, nearby Fort Lauderdale–Hollywood International Airport and Palm Beach International Airport also serve commercial traffic in the Miami area.
+Nearby Fort Lauderdale–Hollywood International Airport and Palm Beach International Airport also serve commercial traffic in the Miami area.
 Miami-Opa Locka Executive Airport in Opa-locka and Miami Executive Airport in an unincorporated area southwest of Miami serve general aviation traffic in the Miami area.

 Cycling and walking

 The city government under former mayor Manny Diaz took an ambitious stance in support of bicycling in Miami for both recreation and commuting.
-In 2010, Miami was ranked as the 44th-most bike-friendly city in the US according to Bicycling Magazine.
+In 2010, Miami was ranked as the 44th-most bike-friendly city in the U.S., according to Bicycling Magazine.

-A 2011 study by Walk Score ranked Miami the eighth-most walkable of the fifty largest cities in the U.S.
+A 2011 study by Walk Score ranked Miami the eighth-most walkable of the 50 largest cities in the U.S.